bersalazar/sinkingstone.com/posts/a-stoic/index.rst

 Engages in negative and projective visualization.

-Appreciates the insignificance of bad things that happen to us.
+Appreciates the insignificance of bad occurrences.

 Strives to tranquil their mind with less comfort and fewer quick pleasures.